 The FEs with solid red border in Figure 2 should be enhanced, and the FEs and SFEs with red dashed border are newly added FEs and SFEs.
 The red reference points are the newly added.

-The Open environment FE should be enhanced to Open unified environment FE, it should support the opening of capabilities to third-party cloud service providers and network operators.
+The Open environment FE should be enhanced to the Open unified environment FE, which should support the opening of capabilities to third-party cloud service providers and network operators.

 The Service simulation FE should support seamless automatic testing of service capabilities across multiple operators.